 Like most regulations, HIPAA doesn't take technology into account, but instead mandates general principles.
 That means health care providers are on their own in devising HIPAA-compliant backups that will accommodate the increasing complexity of the mixed physical and virtual server environments used for storing patient data.

 Developing plans for virtual server backup is another uncertainty, as the health IT world awaits the HIPAA omnibus rule, which outlines how federal regulators plan to enforce new health data privacy and security standards.
-That rule has been sitting at the Office of Management and Budget (OMB) since March, the typically quick review process having been
+That rule has been sitting at the Office of Management and Budget (OMB) since March, the typically quick review process having been given a few extensions.

 More on virtual server backup